 ‘Tis the season to dress between seasons!
 It’s my favourite time of year to construct an outfit because you get to layer your clothing without feeling like James McElver trying to avoid an excess luggage fee on his EasyJet flight to Glasgow.

 Trans-seasonal dressing allows you an opportunity to exploit the best of both your summer and winter wardrobes (while also avoiding the worst parts: sweat patches and lumpy thermals).
 And it comes not once, but twice a year!
-Autumn and Spring wardrobes are mostly interchangeable which means you can acquire what someone else, on the other side of the equator, is parading around in and wear it concurrently; even though it’s warming up on one side of the globe and cooling down on the other.
+Autumn and Spring wardrobes are mostly interchangeable which means you can acquire what someone else, on the other side of the equator, is parading around in and wear it concurrently.

 So what staples must one commandeer from their summer and winter wardrobes, for a successful trans-seasonal look?

 Jumping in feet first, Spring and Autumn are the best times to have fun with your footwear.
 Free your legs to soak up the last morsels of the sun’s kind rays, but keep your trotters warm with socks under your sandals.
-Pair ankle or knee-high boots with a summery midi-skirt to keep the chills to a minimum, or strap on some Mary Janes with a mini skirt and tights, if you can’t be bothered shaving your legs (bonus points if you don’t care and rock bare, unshaven legs!).
+Pair ankle or knee-high boots with a summery midi-skirt to keep the chills to a minimum.
+If you can’t be bothered shaving your legs, strap on some Mary Janes with a mini skirt and tights (bonus points if you don’t care and rock your unshaven legs!).

-Tights in all colours of the rainbow, a throwback to the early 2000s (this era is clawing its way back whether you like it or not!
-Remember footless and stirrup tights too?), made a splash down the runway earlier this year and last year.
-It’s an opportunity to go bolder with an everyday outfit or to do some serious tonal blocking – including going all fluro-green leopard, if you please, via Tom-Ford.
+Tights in all colours of the rainbow, a throwback to the early 2000s, made a splash down the runway earlier this year and last year (this era is clawing its way back whether you like it or not!
+Remember footless and stirrup tights too?).
+It’s an opportunity to go bolder with an everyday outfit or to do some serious tonal blocking — including going all fluro-green leopard, if you please, via Tom-Ford.

 Logo tights, executed by fashion heavyweights such Balenciaga, Gucci and Alexander Wang are also rewriting the book on hosiery.

-Another trend the fashion world became quite ‘caught’ up in recently was fishnets, worn as the main feature as well as peeping out, wherever it could, through trousers.
-They’ve also been de-grungified, moving away from the 90s and into the new millennium, adorned with diamantes and other sparkly goodness just like Son Jung Wan demonstrated at NY Fashion week.
+Another trend the fashion world became quite ‘caught’ up in recently was fishnets, worn as the main feature or peeping out of ones trousers from both the waist and the ankle.
+Fishnets have been de-grungified — moving away from the 80s and 90s and into the shiny new millennium — adorned with diamantes and other sparkly goodness just like Son Jung Wan demonstrated at NY Fashion week.